W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 ### Things to keep in mind:
 <strong>2 level based families</strong> - Top Level can't be set to "Unconnected".
 It is default Revit limitation so we can't do anything about it.
 I didnt know about it too.

-<strong>Stairs & Ramps</strong> - For top constrain Revit is using a "None" parameter insted of "Unconnected".
-Please don't select "Unconnected".
-We added implementing it to our ToDo list but sadly it is more complicated than it should be.
+<strong>Ramps</strong> - Ramps are broken in Revit - For more info visit:
+<a href="https://w7k.pl//knowledge/revit/ramps/">Revit Ramps</a>
+In short : Please don't select "Unconnected" and do not use the tool on ramps where level is set to "None".

 ## Levels - Other Objects